 3. Students are permitted to repeat a course required for the major only once.
 The procedures for repeating a course are explained in the College Catalog. www.dyc.edu/catalog/current/policies-procedures/repeating-course.aspx

-4. RN-BSN Online Program Students accepted into the RN to BSN program requires all students to have been conferred an Associates or Diploma degree and to have an unencumbered RN license.
-Students admitted with a conditional acceptance who are eligible to take nursing boards must have an unencumbered RN license by the completion of the first semester.
-Students are asked to submit a final transcript with degree and degree conferral date to the admissions office along with a copy of their unencumbered RN license prior to academic advisement for the second semester of course work.
+4. RN-BSN Online Program requires all students to have been conferred an Associates or Diploma degree and to have an unencumbered RN license.
+Students admitted with conditional acceptance who are eligible to take nursing boards must have an unencumbered RN license by the completion of the first semester.
+Students are asked to submit a final transcript with the degree and degree conferral date to the admissions office along with a copy of their unencumbered RN license prior to academic advisement for the second semester of course work.
 Failure to submit the required documents will result in an inability to progress in the program.